Flowers of Spain are truly some of the most beautiful flowers that you will see.

 Here are a list of flowers that Spain is known best for them:

 1. Red Carnations

-The red carnation flower is the national flower of Spain and the official flower of Madrid.
+The red carnation flower of the Caryophyllaceae family is the national flower of Spain and the official flower of Madrid.
 This beautiful plant, like other carnations, is naturally growing in the Mediterranean region and blooms in late spring, staying until early summer with a subtle spicy and balmy fragrance.
-The perennial plant grows 31.5 inches tall and its flowers come in so many colors.
+This Dianthus genus perennial plant grows 31.5 inches tall and its flowers come in so many colors.

 The leaves of the Dianthus Caryophyllus are glaucous, blue-green greyish to green, slender, and grow up to six inches in length.
 While the natural or original color of the flower is bright pinkish-purple, so many people have made cultivars with other colors such as red, white, green, yellow, and blue.
 The flowers are hermaphrodites, so they have both anthers and stems.

 A carnation cyme can have a single flower or up to five together growing one to two inches in diameter.

 In the United States, January 29 is the official carnation day and was set to remember the 25th President of the United States, William McKinley who mostly pinned carnation flowers.
 To grow this plant, ensure that it gets up to four to six hours of daily sunlight and grows in slightly acidic soil which means the pH has to be 6.7 to 6.9.
 You can also check out these flowers that are similar to Carnations.

 These are Spanish, spring-flowering, bulbous, perennial plants that are naturally growing in the Iberian Peninsula.
 These plants are easily distinguished from their popular counterparts, the common bluebell by their larger and paler blue flowers which are not so pendulous or even drooping to one side unlike those of the common bluebell.